stephenkwok/Game-Engine/DESIGN/USE_CASES_EXTRA.md

  - Main character does not fall off the screen
 	 - Every cycle through the update method in the physics engine, the method bound() called in physics engine so that if the new character position is less than 0 its position is reset to 0

+ - An Actor (A1) speeds up by a given amount when the user presses the Right Arrow
+	 - Key A1 contains a Rule linking the Trigger KeyTrigger(KeyCode.RIGHT) to the Action
+	 - Accelerate(double accelerationForce)
+	 - Accelerate accesses the PhysicsEngine via the method applyAcceleration(A1)
+	 - This method calculates a new velocity based on the given acceleration force and sets A1’s velocity to this velocity
+	 - This occurs via A1.setVeloX(newVeloX)

+ - An Actor (A1) changes its image when the User clicks the mouse
+	 - A1 contains a Rule linking the Trigger ClickTrigger to the Action ChangeImage(Image)
+	 - When this Rule is created and placed in the Actor, it receives an image that is saved within the Actor as the variable nextImage
+	 - When the User clicks the mouse, this trigger is registered and handled
+	 - It’s handled via the game’s handleTrigger(Trigger) method
+	 - When called, the Action ChangeImage uses A1’s method setMyImageView(Image) to set A1’s ImageView to equal nextImage
+	 - When the GameEngine completes its cycle and sends the Actors back to GamePlayer, they will display the Actor with the updated ImageView

+ - An Actor (A1) moves upwards at a constant rate when it collides with a PowerUp Actor
+	 - A1 contains a Rule linking the Trigger SideCollision between itself and a PowerUp actor (a1SideCollisionpowerUp) to an Action GlideUp
+	 - When a collision is detected within the CollisionDetection class, it will call the method A1.performActionfor(a1SideCollisionpowerUp)
+	 - A1 will then call the perform method within the GlideUp class
+	 - This method will increment A1’s y position by a set value